danfranklinusa/AMFPHP-Binary-Logger/README.md

     $config = new Amfphp_Core_Config;
     $config->disabledPlugins[] = 'AmfphpLogger';

 3. Optionally configure the logger's directory.
-The example below logs to /var/log/amfphp, which you must create with mkdir and make writable by www.
+The example below logs to /var/log/amfphp, which you must create with mkdir and make writable by the user account used by your web server - e.g. apache or www.

     $config->pluginsConfig['AmfphpBinaryLogger']['dirName'] = '/var/log/amfphp/';